Sunderasen/html/README.md

-# Html for using with ec2 ci/cd and testing purpose
+# Html
-For testing
+This repo is used to pull the changes to the ec2 to learning purpose.